armadaproject/armada/docs/usage.md

 * Watch all events of a Job Set together
 * Cancel all jobs in a Job Set together

-The Job Set represents are typically meant to be used to represent a single task, where many Jobs are involved.
+The Job Sets are typically meant to be used to represent a single task, where many Jobs are involved.

 You can then follow this Job Set as a single entity rather than having to remember every Job that are associated in some way.